Up: MiniZinc [Contents][Index]

 mzn_load_model(+MznModel, +Options, -FznState)

-MznModel is a MiniZinc program specified by a list of strings as explained for mzn_run_model/[1,2] above and Options is a list of options as described above.
+MznModel is a MiniZinc program specified by a list of strings as explained for mzn_run_model/[1,2] above and Options is a list of options; see see Zinc Options.
 Initializes a FlatZinc state FznState with respect to MznModel.
 May fail if post(true) and the constraints are inconsistent.

 The following Prolog goal constructs a FlatZinc state representing the 4 Queens problem: